Experienced Former Prosecutor

 No. You are not legally required to consent to a search.
 Although exceptions exist, police are generally required to have a search warrant if they want to search your house.
 While police may have more leeway regarding the search of your vehicle, you should never consent to a search of your home, car, or person.

 The most important thing you can do during an after the arrest is REMAIN SILENT at ALL TIMES.
-Do not speak with anyone about your case except your attorney.
+Do not speak to anyone about your case except your attorney.
 That includes police, other inmates, or over the phone while in jail.
 If arrested, exercise your right to remain silent and inform the arresting officers that you want an attorney.

 When a person is arrested, they must either sit in jail to await trial or the judge may set a bond.
 If a person is on bond, he or she must follow all of the judge’s bond conditions such as to not leave the state without Court permission, not commit other crimes, and not contact witnesses.
 Often the person must report to the Pre-Trial Services division of Probation and submit to random drug tests and other conditions.
 A person on bond must often make a cash deposit in order to be released.
 If the person violates the bond conditions, the bond may be revoked.
 If you’ve been arrested and need further advice, call one our Chicago areas law offices today for immediate help.